urwrstkn8mare/remindmebot/README.md

 # Remind me Bot

 A discord bot to to remind you to do stuff.
+This was made hastily so feel free to contribute!

 [Invite it!](https://discord.com/api/oauth2/authorize?client_id=1042247761053098054&permissions=138240&scope=bot)